5 Tips for a Dreamy Bunk Room

 It also came as a surprise to me that not all bunk beds are exactly the same height.
 Know how tall your ceiling is and read the fine print in the manufacturer specifications in order to determine if your bunks will fit under your ceiling.

 In the end, again, the more expensive, sturdier bunks were the answer for us.
 We now have enormously comfy bunk beds with thick mattresses.
 I also have a few new gray hairs.

 Ladders and Dressers and Fans, Oh MY!

 Bunk beds take up a lot of space.
 Don’t assume you can fit a lot of other furniture or accessories in the room.
 When you choose a bed, notice the ladder.
 Does it have to stand out from the bed?
 Can it be installed on either side?
 Know what your plan for the room is and consider the ladder as part of the space.

 Lack of space will also limit you when it comes to furniture like dressers and bedside tables.
 The good news is, kids don’t need a lot of furniture and, as a vacation rental owner, you don’t need useless knick-knacks.
 However, a room with no clothing storage at all will result in a huge pile of children’s clothing on the floor, and that is the exact opposite of what parents want to be taming on their vacation.
 Make sure you have hooks, baskets, or some other place for kids to put their clothes.

 Lastly, let’s talk fans.
 We had assumed we’d put a small ceiling fan in the bunk room, but it turned out that the fan would have been too close to one of the top bunks.
+We eventually found one that is inside a (stylish) cage so that nobody can reach the fan blades.
 If you want to have a fan in the room, consider one with a cage around it, or settle for a standing fan, if your space is limited.
 Safety first.

 Match and Maintain